15 Best Fighting-Type Pokemon of All Generations, Ranked

 Terrakion

-According to a Pokémon lore, Terrakion is a member of the Swords of Justice, a group of legendary Pokémon that once protected wild Pokémon from a war between two human factions.
+According to a Pokemon lore, Terrakion is a member of the Swords of Justice, a group of legendary Pokemon that once protected wild Pokemon from a war between two human factions.

-This bulky Pokémon is more than capable of charging through walls and shape the earth itself.
+This bulky Pokemon is more than capable of charging through walls and shape the earth itself.

 In competitive play, Terrakion can be a great addition to the team as its base stats are well-balanced, with more emphasis on Attack (129).

 As for Speed, Terrakion is unexpectedly fast, having a base speed stat of 108.
-Outspeeding other Pokémon is quite a rarity for a Rock-type Pokémon, making Terrakion an intimidating opponent to fight with.
+Outspeeding other Pokemon is quite a rarity for a Rock-type Pokemon, making Terrakion an intimidating opponent to fight with.

 8. Keldeo (Base Stat Total: 580)